 An interesting first case is that of Diagio and its campaigns to reduce alcohol consumption among young people and risk groups.
 A second case is food chains like Tesco or Carrefour that inform their clients of the ecological impact of their products through labels and free magazines.
 Traditionally highly polluting industries such as the automotive industry are also beginning to redefine their brand values and to produce new products more in accord with sustainable consumption.
-Almost all of the large automobile manufacturers now have a 'green' line that incorporates environmentally friendly values.
+Almost all of the large automobile manufacturers now have a "green" line that incorporates environmentally friendly values.
 The big mining businesses are beginning to reposition themselves as energy-supplying businesses, changing their marketing mix towards more ecological products.

-Despite the fact that the current market is not particularly familiar with the idea of strong sustainable consumption, there are various arguments by which businesses could accept a philosophy of consumption volume reduction.
+Despite the current market logic's tendency to reject the idea of strong sustainable consumption, there are various arguments by which businesses could accept a philosophy of consumption volume reduction.

 In the first place, there is a strategy to increase quality and brand value as well as increase the price.
-This means consumption volume reduction but often increases product margins.
-This strategy, widely used among luxury products, has been difficult to implement in consumer goods primarily due to the increase in inflation that it causes.
+This means a consumption volume reduction but often increases product margins.
+This strategy, highly utilized among luxury products, has been difficult to implement in consumer goods primarily due to the increase of inflation that it causes.
 Also, in a global market it is very difficult to execute a strategy without brand differentiation and/or a coordinated commitment from all the producers.

 A second argument is that in which businesses are situated as citizens of a society that must confront the challenges of sustainable development.
 This hypothesis is utilized by the authors who develop CSR.
 These authors argue that businesses can and are changing values to include social and environmental problems in their strategies.
 Additionally, they are conscious of their influence on global governance and this makes them responsible for the social and environmental problems of their communities.
-However, many criticisms have been raised against this argument of 'goodness and civil responsibility' of the businesses per se and take a stand against self-regulation.
+However, many criticisms have been raised against this argument of "goodness and civil responsibility" of the businesses per se and take a stand against self-regulation.

 The role of businesses in strong sustainable consumption is still incipient.
-A detailed case study of large and medium-sized businesses would help to better understand the business strategies for the development of strong sustainable consumption, the problems and competitive advantages that it offers.
+A detailed case study of big and medium-sized businesses would help to better understand the business strategies for the development of strong sustainable consumption, the problems and competitive advantages that it offers.

 2.2.
-Civil society's role in sustainable consumption
+Civil society's role in sustainable consumption.

-Civil society organisations, including non-governmental organisations (NGOs) and academic and research institutions, are beginning to take an active role in sustainable consumption development.
-Proof of this are the numerous organisations and the international conferences that have taken place in recent years and deal with this topic at both a local and global level.
+Civil society organisations, among which are included non-governmental organisations (NGOs) as well as academic and investigative institutions, are beginning to take an active role in sustainable consumption development.
+The proof of this is the numerous organisations and international conferences that have taken place in recent years and deal with this topic at both a local and global level.

-The following chart contains some of the most important international conferences on the topic of sustainable consumption:
+In the following chart we have selected some of the most important international conferences on the topic of sustainable consumption: